Delay-minimizing capacity allocation in an infinite server queueing system: Model

 Let $\mathbf{X}=(X_1,X_2,X_3,\ldots)$ be the random sequence of server indicators ,zero if idle and one if busy, at arrival times in the limit.
 The state space of the process can be defined as follows\footnote{This state space description was suggested by Brian Fralix.},

 where $A_n=\{x\in\{0,1\}^\infty:\ n=\sup\{j:\ x_j=1\}\}$.
 In words, $A_n$ is the set of all states such that the highest indexed busy server is $n$.
 Note that $\mathcal{S}$ is a countable collection of finite sets and is therefore countable.
 The underlying continuous time process is not Markovian, due to the general arrival distribution, however the embedded process at arrival moments is indeed a discrete-time Markov chain.
+The state space should not be confused with the uncountable set $\{0,1\}^\infty$ that includes states with infinitely many ones.
+This space is ``too big" as the probability of the process being in a state $s\in\{0,1\}^\infty$ with an infinite number of ones is zero for any finite time, much like the queue length process of a single server queue that is defined on the set positive integers $\mathbb{Z}^+$ and not $\mathbb{Z}^+\cup \{\infty\}$.

 \begin{remark*} The random variables and distributional properties discussed in this work are all with respect to the limiting distribution $\mathbf{X}$ at arrival times, which is also the stationary distribution if the process is ergodic.
-Furthermore, all random variables depend on the service-rate series $\{\mu_n\}_{n=1}^\infty$, but we omit this from the notations for the sake of brevity. \end{remark*}
+This distribution may be different from the limiting time average distribution and the analysis does not require PASTA.
+Furthermore, all random variables depend on the service-rate sequence $\{\mu_n\}_{n=1}^\infty$, but we omit this from the notations for the sake of brevity. \end{remark*}

 Let $Y:=\inf\{i:X_i=0\}$ denote the random variable of the fastest available server, according to the limiting distribution at arrival times.
 Further denote by $S$ the respective limiting delay (service time) faced by an arbitrary arriving customer.
 The expected delay, is the expected service time at the fastest idle server upon arrival,